seanthegeek/seanthegeek.github.io/_posts/2024-08-12-my-painful-but-worthwhile-migration-from-wordpress-to-jekyll.md

   - Description
   - Featured image

-### the Jekyll Exporter WordPress plugin
+### The Jekyll Exporter WordPress plugin

-The Jekyll Exporter [plugin](https://wordpress.org/plugins/jekyll-exporter/) for WordPress crashed when I tried to run it on on WordPress 6.6.1.
+The Jekyll Exporter [plugin](https://wordpress.org/plugins/jekyll-exporter/) for WordPress [crashed](https://github.com/benbalter/wordpress-to-jekyll-exporter/issues/319) when I tried to run it on on WordPress 6.6.1.

 ### exitwp